Machine100/CatCollector/README.md

-A serverless backend handles all game logic.
+A serverless backend handles game logic.
 The front end is a minimal web page.

 The AWS StepFunctions service controls application flow.